hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 <p></p>

-- You should validate the HED annotations separately using the online tools or other the Python tools before doing a full BIDS validation, as this will make the validation process much simpler.
+- You should validate the HED annotations separately using the online tools or the HED Python tools before doing a full BIDS validation, as this will make the validation process much simpler.

 #### Checking for consistency